DefinitelyTyped/NugetAutomation/README.md

-DefinetlyTyped.NugetAutomation
+NugetAutomation
 ==============================

-Automatically generate nuget packages for the DefinetlyTyped TypeScript definitions.
+This project contains the automation used to generate NuGet packages for each of the TypeScript definitions in the DefinetlyTyped project.

 How to generate the packages